oroinc/documentation/user/back-office/sales/orders/track-order.rst

 #.
 Click **Save**.

-After the tracking information for shipping has been provided, it becomes available to the buyer in the storefront.
+After the tracking information for shipping has been provided, it becomes available to the buyer in their storefront account in the order information.

 .. image:: /user/img/sales/orders/ShippingTrackingFront.png
    :alt: Display the shipping tracking number in the Order History section of the customer account menu in the storefront